Mattilsynet/workflows/README.md

 # Reusable GitHub Action Workflows

-We provide a few workflows that you can use either directly with the `uses` directive, or use it inspiration for building your own.
+We provide a few workflows that you can use either directly with the `uses` directive, or use it as inspiration for building your own.

 Example usage with the `uses` directive: